Xia Dynasty — the First Hereditary Kingdom in China

 Besides the central kingdom, 11 big clans paid tributes and pledged their loyalty.

-Outside of the Kingdom Xia, there were other states, most of which were mentioned in the Classic of Mountains and Seas.
+Outside the Kingdom Xia, there were other states, most of which were mentioned in the Classic of Mountains and Seas.

 -